 Conventional Tank Style Versus Tankless Water Heater Maintenance

 The above artical does not mention maintenance most conventional tank water heater are maintenance free or just require a flush to eliminate scale . with a tankless water heater you must install a descaler , or a water softner and run a chemical through the heat exchanger to descale it every year.If this is not done the exchanger will stop up with scale and leave you with no hot water .
-Also tankless water heaters require electricity to ignite the burner,this means during a storm if you lost power you will not have hot water , unless you have a generator laying around .
+Also tankless water heaters require electricity to ignite the burner,this means during a storm if you lost power you will not have hot water , .